sirnewton01/9webdraw/README.md

     % ip/httpd/httpd -w /usr/web/9wd

-Then connect with your web browser to http://<servername>/9wd/9wd.html If you are running in a VM you may need to forward the port 80 to something you can connect.
+Then connect with your web browser to http://servername/9wd/9wd.html If you are running in a VM you may need to forward the port 80 to something you can connect.

 ## Using

 By default, the weebsocket server will run acme, which mostly works.
-You can try running rio by recompiiling weebsocket to launch it instead.
+You can try running rio by recompiling weebsocket to launch it instead.
 Note that rio is not currently working very well.

 You can use the usual gestures within the canvas.
 Lock your cursor into